A Unique Collaboration

 Long-term care teams of Schlegel Villages

 Conestoga College faculty

 Sara McCarter (Insignia Creative Group)

-This website and the Living Classroom Implementation Guide were produced in part with funding from the Government of Ontario to the Centre for Learning, Research and Innovation in Long-Term Care hosted at the Schlegel-UW Research Institute for Aging.
-The views expressed in this publication do not necessarily reflect those of the Government of Ontario.
+This website and the Living Classroom Implementation Guide were produced in part with funding from the Government of Ontario through the Ontario Centre for Learning, Research and Innovation in Long-Term Care hosted at the Schlegel-UW Research Institute for Aging.
+The views expressed herein do not necessarily reflect the views of the Province.